+Despite the prevalence of viral infections in clinical practice, antibiotics are routinely recommended in 76% of cases.
+This is counter to international standards and dramatically contributes to the emergence of antibiotic-resistant strains (9).
 This antibiotic abuse also characterises infectious mononucleosis (IM), which CMV or EBV causes.
 Although IM has several distinguishing signs (exudative pharyngitis, hepatosplenomegaly, and lymphadenopathy), other pathogens, such as bacterial infections, are difficult to identify from IM.
-In practice, 53.10-72.69% of IM patients are given antibiotics for a bacterial infection.
+In practice, 53.10-72.69% of IM patients are given antibiotics for a bacterial infection (10-11).

 Based on the preceding, it is becoming increasingly crucial to distinguish between viral and bacterial pharyngitis or to utilise algorithms that can accurately identify particular viral/bacterial illnesses.
+Although the FeverPAIN and Centor scoring techniques are commonly used in clinical practice, their diagnosis accuracy is limited due to overlapping symptoms if the patient's score is not genuinely high-risk (12).